rdf-ext/rdf-parser-csvw/README.md

 The focus of this library is to provide a fast, streaming way to convert tabluar data to RDF.
 It is not a complete implementation of CSV on the Web but what we need in our projects so far.

-This implementation is provided by [Zazuko](https://zazuko.com/).
 For creating the CSV on the Web mapping files you might consider using a lightweight domain specific language (DSL) or a web based frontend:

 * [RDF mapping DSL](https://github.com/zazuko/rdf-mapping-dsl-user) - For any kind of mappings
 * [RDF Data Cube curation service](https://github.com/zazuko/data-cube-curation/) - Aimed at [OLAP cube](https://en.wikipedia.org/wiki/OLAP_cube) oriented, tabluar output.